 - Amaranth (9 g per cup, cooked)

 - Wild rice (7 g per cup, cooked)

 How to Combine Complementary Proteins

 Conventional wisdom once held that complementary proteins must be combined at each meal.
 But now we know that our bodies are smart enough to do this on their own as long as we eat complementary protein sources throughout the day (or even over 2–3 days!).

-The classic vegan combo that most of us are familiar with is rice and beans; while neither is complete on its own, together they provide all nine essential amino acids and tons of heart-healthy fiber.
+The classic vegan combo that most of us are familiar with is rice and beans; while neither is complete on its own, together they provide all nine essential amino acids at the levels needed to be considered complete, and more often than not tons of heart-healthy fiber.
 But there are plenty of other delicious and creative combinations you can try.